mini-kep/intro/README.md

 User case
 =========

-We assume an end user has some experience with data from FRED or quandl and for his work he wants:
+We assume an end user has some experience with data from FRED or quandl.

+The user wants:

 - a clean dataset with latest data from different sources
 - browse what data is available